addap/master-thesis/documents/draft/main.md

 #### `Promise.await`

 This function is arguably the most complicated in our case study which is partly due to the `Suspend` effect and also due to the use of CQS functions.
-`Promise.await` is used to suspend execution of a fiber until the promise if fulfilled and then return its value.
+`Promise.await p` suspends execution of the calling fiber until `p` is fulfilled and then returns its value.
-The "suspend execution" part is handled by performing a `Suspend` effect because the scheduler will switch to the next fiber in its run queue.
+The "suspend execution" part is handled by performing the `Suspend` effect because the scheduler will switch to the next fiber in its run queue.
-Then, the "until the promise is fulfilled" part is handled by CQS.
+Then, the "until `p` is fulfilled" part is handled by CQS [ref, paper].

-CQS is an implementation of the observer pattern -- similar to condition variables\footnote{\url{https://en.cppreference.com/w/cpp/thread/condition_variable}} in languages like C++, only lock-free -- which allows fibers to register callbacks that will be called when a condition is signalled.
+CQS is an implementation of the observer pattern and functionally similar to condition variables\footnote{\url{https://en.cppreference.com/w/cpp/thread/condition_variable}} in languages like C++ (only lock-free), allowing fibers to register callbacks that will be called when a condition is signalled.
-In our case, the condition is the promise being fulfilled after which `CQS.signal_all` is called which will then call all registered callbacks.
-Because `waker` is registered as the callback this will cause the fiber to resume execution.
+In our case, we want to wait until `p` is fulfilled, so we register the `waker` function of the `Suspend` effect with CQS.
+The `Fiber.fork_promise` function then uses `CQS.signal_all` to call all registered `waker`s after it fulfills the promise.

-This time, we know the match will go to the `Done` branch because the event is signalled after the promise state is changed.
+Therefore, after the `Suspend` effect returns we know that the `Done` branch is reached.

-The second match is necessary because the whole operation is lock-free and promises can be awaited cross-thread The interesting path through this function is when the promise is initially unfulfilled and the callback is successfully registered but then the promise is fulfilled before the second match [TODO line numbers in code].
-In this situation we do not know whether `CQS.signal_all` completed before `waker` was registered.
+Because CQS is lock-free, the register function must take care of possible interleavings where the promise is fulfilled in another thread.
+First, if `CQS.register` notices that there is a concurrent `CQS.signal_all` it will directly call the `waker`.
+Otherwise, the `waker` is registered but in fact the `CQS.signal_all` might have already finished before `CQS.register` even started.
-That is why we then must attempt to cancel the registration again using `CQS.try_cancel` because in this case the `waker` callback would be "lost" in the CQS, never to be called, and the fiber would therefore never resume execution.
+In this case the callback would be "lost" in the CQS, never to be called.
-Also since continuations are linear we must only call `waker` if the cancel succeeds, otherwise it could be called twice.
+To avoid this, `register` must check the state of the promise again, try to cancel the callback registration and call it directly.

 ```ocaml
 let await (p: 'a Promise.t) : 'a =